Coniston massacre: Massacre

 From the station, on 24 September, a party consisting of Murray, Morton, Alex Wilson and Jack Cusack (the latter two being of Aboriginal descent), embarked on a series of encounters: three incidents were later described by Murray, in which 14 more Aboriginal people were reportedly killed, but it is likely that there were more.
 At Tomahawk waterhole four were killed, while at Circle Well one was shot dead and Murray killed another with an axe.
 They then moved east to the Hanson River where another eight were shot.
 Morton identified all of them as his attackers.
 The party now returned to Broadmeadows to replenish their supplies before travelling north.
 No records of this patrol were kept.
 According to the Warlpiri, this patrol encountered Aboriginal people at Dingo Hole where they killed four men and 11 women and children.
 The Warlpiri also recount how the patrol charged a corroboree at Tippinba, rounding up a large number of Aboriginal people like cattle before cutting out the women and children and shooting all the men.
 There is anecdotal evidence that there were up to 100 killed in total at the five sites.

-Constable William George Murray was back in Alice Springs on 18 October where he was asked to write an official report on the police actions.
+Murray was back in Alice Springs on 18 October where he was asked to write an official report on the police actions.
 The report was only several lines long; he wrote: "....incidents occurred on an expedition with William John Morton, unfortunately drastic action had to be taken and resulted in a number of male natives being shot."
 No mention was made of the number killed, the circumstances of the shootings or where they occurred.